-This Chocolate Sour Cream Bundt Cake is one of my favorites.
-It’s not as dense as your typical pound cake, but rather soft and tender and almost reminds me of a cake-mix based cake.
+Originally from an old Cook’s Illustrated recipe, Chocolate Sour Cream Bundt Cake is not as dense as your typical pound cake, but rather soft and tender and almost reminds me of a cake-mix based cake.
 I mean that as a compliment.
 It has the tenderness and moisture of a cake mix cake but tastes like a scratch cake (no box taste).

 Chocolate Sour Cream Buttermilk Bundt Cake

 - 3/4 cup natural cocoa not Dutch-processed, 2 1/4 ounces

 - 6 ounces chopped bittersweet chocolate (170 grams)

 - 1 teaspoon instant espresso powder or 1 teaspoon coffee extract

 - 3/4 cup boiling water

 - 1 cup sour cream room temperature

 - 1 3/4 cups unbleached all-purpose flour (250 grams)